 This is a very easy excuse to overcome.
-I just sailed on Royal Caribbean’s Symphony of the Seas last month and even though it was my second time being on an Oasis Class cruise ship, I was still amazed at just how many things you can do on this vessel.
+I recently sailed on Royal Caribbean’s Symphony of the Seas and even though it was my second time being on an Oasis Class cruise ship, I was still amazed at just how many things you can do on this vessel.

 As the largest ship class in the world, there is a lot of space to make all the fun happen.
 Not only are there a myriad of shows to see in the main theater and at Aquatheater (the incredible water shows with dramatic stunts and choreography), but there is also Studio B. This is the skating rink that features lively shows on ice and is also used for cruisers to skate on as well.

 What else can you do on this ship?
 Let me rattle off just a few activities you can enjoy: